 installation, latex, graphite, coal, plexiglass

-The artist's approach to carbon graphite changes during a new research process on the properties of this material in relation to the human body.
-Therefore, other materials are joined to the graphite in order to create a new „organic“ element, which resembles the skin that cover us to protect us and which recalls, together with the power of the chemical kinetic energy of graphite, the potential energy forgotten by humans.
+The artist’s approach to carbon graphite evolves during the process of studying this material’s properties in relation to the human body.
+Therefore, other materials are combined with the graphite in order to create a new organic, living element, which resembles our skin, which covers us, protects us.
+Together with the power of the graphite’s chemical kinetic energy, this new element evokes the potential energy we humans have forgotten that we have.

 Trieste, Studio Tommaseo, via del Monte 2/1